genes-and-health/TRE-documentation-v3/docs/how-to-update-this-documentation.md

 4. You are now in edit mode (editing the .md file for that documentation page).
 5. Commit changes… when you are happy with the edits you have made.

+!!! tip
+    return to the page inntye documentation where the changes were made.
+If after a few seconds you refresh the page in the browser the changes should appear in place.
 <!--
 1. Open the relevant Markdown file inside `docs/` (or a subdirectory).
 2. Edit the content using any text editor (e.g., VS Code).